Bridging content into the Portal history network#

 Step 3: Run the Portal bridge in history mode#

-Build & run the portal_bridge:
+Build & run the Nimbus Portal bridge:

-make portal_bridge
+make nimbus_portal_bridge

 WEB3_URL="http://127.0.0.1:8548" # Replace with your provider.

-./build/portal_bridge history --web3-url:${WEB3_URL}
+./build/nimbus_portal_bridge history --web3-url:${WEB3_URL}

-Default the portal_bridge will run in --latest mode, which means that only the latest block content will be gossiped into the network.
+latest block content will be gossiped into the network.

-The portal_bridge also has a --backfill mode which will gossip pre-merge blocks from era1 files into the network.
-Default the bridge will audit first whether the content is available on the network and if not it will gossip it into the network.
+the content is available on the network and if not it will gossip it into the

 E.g. run latest + backfill with audit mode: